noahehall/theBookOfNoah/architecture/informationarchitecture.md

   - components
     - organization schemes
       - defines the shared characteristics of content items and influences the logical grouping of those items
-      - exact/objective organization scheme
+      - exact/objective organization schemes
         - divide information into well-defined and mutually exclusive sections
-        - require users to know what theyre looking for
+        - requires users to know what theyre looking for
         - easy to design and maintain because there is little intellectual work involved in assigning items to categories
         - alphabetical
           - primary organization scheme for enclyopedias and dictionaries